witchtropics/LPlaySite/_posts/2021-04-23-Roots-to-Branches-A-Librarian's-Progress.markdown

 The proceedings were also separated into separate sections for easier analysis.

-1. Front Matter (these sections contained the Table of Contents, Member Lists, Opening Addresses).
+1. Front Matter/Prefaces and Addresses (these sections contained the Table of Contents, Member Lists, Opening Addresses).
+I sourced the member lists for each year from these sections of the annual proceedings.
 2. Papers and Presentations (these sections contained presentations and submitted reports by Committees and guest speakers, as well as discussions held by members and guests of the Society).
+I sourced thed
 3. Back Matter (these sections contained topical indexes and were not isolated from all proceedings in the corpus)

 # Development and Evolution of Research